Saudis ‘intercept missiles fired from Yemen’ as Pompeo tours kingdom with ‘Iranian threat’ show & promotes US air defenses (VIDEO)

 — Sam (@Samir_Madani) February 20, 2020

-The Houthis have carried out several high-profile attacks on Saudi soil, largely striking economic targets.
-The largest came last September, in a series of drone and missile strikes on two Aramco facilities in Abqaiq and Khurais, temporarily cutting Saudi petrol output in half.
-While the Houthis took responsibility for the attack, Riyadh and Washington both pinned blame on Iran, insisting the rag-tag rebel group could not have carried out such a sophisticated operation.

 “We’ve seen air defense systems all around the world have mixed success.
-Some of the finest in the world don’t always pick things up,” Secretary of State Mike Pompeo assured after the strikes, hoping to save face for Riyadh’s US-made air defenses, which failed to stop the attack.
+Some of the finest in the world don’t always pick things up,” Secretary of State Mike Pompeo said at the time, hoping to save face for Riyadh’s US-made air defenses, which failed to stop the attack.

-On his most recent trip to the kingdom this week, Pomepo again served as a walking advertisement for Raytheon’s Patriot missile, with the State Department noting the diplomat’s “visit to Prince Sultan air base and a nearby US Patriot battery highlights the longstanding US-Saudi security relationship,” and proved Washington’s commitment to resist so-called “Iranian malign behavior” in the region.
+On his most recent trip to the kingdom this week, Pompeo again served as a walking advertisement for Raytheon’s Patriot missile systems, with the State Department noting the diplomat’s “visit to Prince Sultan air base and a nearby US Patriot battery highlights the longstanding US-Saudi security relationship,” and proved Washington’s commitment to resist so-called “Iranian malign behavior” in the region.

 DETAILS TO FOLLOW